huntercash/ProjectOne/README.md

 ### Rough Breakdown of Tasks

 - Import raw data from NYC Public Data Set of Motor Vehicle Collisions
-- Clean Raw data by Recatgeorizing accidents, removing duplicates, and incomeplete data (Required Data, Accident Date, Time, Location)
+- Clean Raw data by Recatgeorizing accidents, removing duplicates, and incomplete data (Required Data, Accident Date, Time, Location)
 - Create API Link to Dark Sky and Feed coordinates and dates into API to return Weather Conditions
 - Append conditions to Data Set